klemens/hdd_standby-rs/README.md

 [Documentation](https://klemens.github.io/hdd_standby-rs/hdd_standby/)

-Libray to check the power state of a hdd using ioctls.
+Library to check the power state of a hdd using ioctls.
 Currently only supported on unix.

 # Example